 The Book of Days

-Many Books of Days have been published down the years and in 1995 John D. Matthews produced a work for the Bourne Society.
+Many Books of Days have been published down the years, and in 1995 John D. Matthews produced such a work for the Bourne Society.
 For every day of the year several entries are given, each one of potential interest to the local historian researching this area.
 Topics range from court cases, novelty items of local news, war time events, public gatherings such as fairs, and observations on nature.
-The events recorded are generally very short but span a very wide period, going as far back as the 13th Century.
+The events recorded are generally very short but span a very wide period, some going as far back as the 13th century.
+The book is an absolute mine of information not easily found elsewhere.

 John Matthews’s book, published under the title The Way We Were / A Bourne Society Book of Days, is no longer in print but is available here for download in secured PDF format.
 Please click this link to begin the download.